Ankitkunwar01/activity/README.md

 API for register route

-# Api for login route
+# using api data successfully push in the database
 Successfully push data into the mongoDB database

+# successfully login the user
+Successfully login the user